top of page

 • Orientation: The direction of the installation also matters, with south-facing roofs receiving more sunshine than those pointing north (assuming you’re above the equator).

 • Temperature: Solar panels perform best when it’s cold.
-This means that all other things being equal, Massachusetts has a slight advantage over a warmer state like Arizona.
+This means that, with all other things being equal, Massachusetts has a slight advantage over a warmer state like Florida.

-The Number Of Solar Panels Depends On The House
+"How Many Solar Panels Do I Need" Depends On The House

-Many installers freeze up when asked, “How many solar panels do I need for my home?”
-But you now have the tools to demystify the process and provide your own customers with the confidence they need to move forward with their solar installations.
+Many installers freeze up when asked, “How many solar panels do I need for my house?”
+But you now have the tools to demystify the process and give your customers the confidence they need to proceed with their solar installations.

-If you’d like the process to become even smoother, our solar proposal software can make future consultations both easier and faster, whether you need help with feasibility studies, schematics, inspections or bids.
+If you’d like the process to become even smoother, our solar energy services for solar installers can make future consultations easier and faster, whether you need help with permit-ready plan sets, interconnection applications, or solar engineering reviews within our industry-leading platform.

-To learn more about how you can streamline your solar design and engineering with GreenLancer, schedule a free demo with us today.
+To learn more about how you can streamline your solar design and engineering with GreenLancer, create an account for free or complete the submission form below.

 bottom of page